 Note: While we wouldn’t expect that any damage comes about to your system during these tests, it is possible.
 As such, we are not responsible for any damage you may do to your system while using these tests!

 First up, go ahead and set your overclock of choice.
-If you aren’t overclocking and just testing your GPU’s performance or stability, then just skip this step.
+If you aren’t overclocking and just testing your GPU’s stability or performance, then just skip this step.

-If you want to overclock but haven’t started yet, head over to our GPU overclocking guide to get started there.
+If you want to overclock but haven’t started yet, head over to our GPU overclocking guide to getting started.
 If you’re continuing from here, we’re going to assume that you’re either testing an overclock or your system’s stability at stock clocks.

 Close everything.
-If you need to use your PC during the stress test and simply don’t have time to spare away from it, a lightweight browser like Opera may be okay, but stay away from tasks that are going to add GPU usage, like watching a video on YouTube or Netflix.
+If you need to use your PC during the stress test and simply don’t have time to spare away from it, a lightweight browser like Opera may be okay, but stay away from tasks that are going to add strain on your system during the GPU test.

 You should avoid any kind of visual media consumption while you’re doing stress tests or benchmarks of any kind, as you run the risk of muddying up your results or, in extreme cases, crashing your system.